PavarisAsawa/Hierarchical-Decentralized-DRL/README.md

 For IPPO algorithm so reward will average to make global reward that use for update each leg policy

+If the robot is terminated due to an out-of-range base position in z axis, the agent will receive a reward equal to death_cost.

+**List of weight**
+- tracking_lin_vel_weight: float = 3.0
+- up_weight: float = -0.3
+- dof_vel_scale: float = 0.2
+- energy_cost_scale: float = 0.00025
+- actions_cost_scale: float = 0.0001
+- dof_at_limit_scale: float =0.01
+- death_cost: float = -2.0

+#### Termination:
+- Timeout: The episode ends when the robot stays alive for the specified time limit.
+- Torso position: The episode ends if the robot's base position (Z) goes too high (more than 1.0) or too low (less than 0.36).
+This prevents the agent from jumping or collapsing flat on the floor.

+#### Action
+Action is joint effort in decentralized each agent can control 2 joint in each leg.

+#### Agent:

-Agent: Each leg using seperate agent which is PPO base.
+Each leg using seperate agent which is PPO base.
 Each leg have same hyper paprameter which is
 ```
 experiment_name = "decentral"
 num_steps_per_env = 24